 I like to connect with people with amazing potential, share our scars and compare our struggles.
 I like to help them become a better version of themselves, as they help me understand the world a little more.

 I want to connect intensely with others.
 Otherwise, I do not see the point of socializing.
 I avoid small talk like pest.
 I want big talk.
 I want to learn about you, learn more about the world through you, come to understand life a little bit better through your eyes, and hopefully teach you more about yourself.
 It's why it enrages me to see so many empty profiles on dating apps.
 How can we meaningfully connect?

 Usually, there's either this amazing chemistry and understanding, or it's incredibly hard for me to communicare and bond.
 I'm okay with not being everyone's cup of tea.
 Few are truly mine, so it's reciprocal.

 I also enjoy the occasional anime.
 In particular, anything directed by Akiyuki Shinbo (ef, Madoka, Bakemonogatari, etc.) is sure to reach godhood.
 The man's gift for visual metaphors and camera angles is unparalleled.

 A special mention goes to Eliezer Yudkowsky's Harry Potter and the Methods of Rationality.
 While, yes, it's a work of fanfiction, the level of craft put in the fiction goes beyond what is usually assumed of fanfiction.
 Beyond being hilarious and smart, I've rarely seen a work of fiction so closely portray my way of thinking about the world.
 The chapters on death, especially, are very powerful.

 Food-wise, I love cooking.
-Cooking became a major of mine while I was recuperating from my illness.
+Cooking became a major of mine while I was recuperating from a long-time illness.
 It's been part of my life ever since.
 I'm not a picky eater and I enjoy discovering new flavors, subtleties and textures.
-Most of my cooking are stir fry, so expect a lot of Asian food if I make you a meal.
+Most of my cooking are stir fry, so expect a high probability of Asian food if I make you a meal.